telekosmos/n8n-poc/README.md

 - two **simultaneous** message producers written in python, publishing 11K and 10K messages with maximum delay of 0.2 and 0.3 seconds each (from terminal)
 - message broker was the same redis instance used by n8n to support queue mode
 - the [processing workflow](https://github.com/telekosmos/n8n-poc/blob/main/workflows/redis2s3%20-%20user%20behaviour%20events.json) is a simple workflow to pick the message, do some simple transformations on messages and send them to S3.
+- the messages published were _fake_ user behaviours.
+In order to do it, you can check [this PR](https://github.com/telekosmos/fake-data-producer-for-kafka/pull/1) and also the files involved in the script related ([user producer](https://github.com/telekosmos/fake-data-producer-for-kafka/blob/main/userproducer.py) and [user behaviours producer](https://github.com/telekosmos/fake-data-producer-for-kafka/blob/main/userbehaviorproducer.py))

 Overall, performance was sufficient to good.
 All messages where picked up by the n8n autoscaling instance and sent in real time to S3, with no substantial delay observed.